What Is an Invoice and What Does It Mean in Business?

 An invoice is an itemized document that is an essential component of any business’ accounts payable and accounts receivable processes.

-An invoice is used as a document to request payment from customers, though it also serves as a record-keeping document for the buyer and the seller.
+An invoice is used as a document to request payment from customers, though it also serves as a record-keeping document for the buyer and the seller with the help of invoice numbers.
 Accounts payable and accounts receivable departments should have a list of all invoices and invoice numbers sent and received so they can easily refer back to any given transaction.

 What Information Is Included on an Invoice?